 5) Harass you or treat you in a way that you find offensive in connection with age.

 Unlike an unlawful dismissal claim it does not matter how long you have worked for the company.
-An employee can claim age discrimination at any point if they feel they have been discriminated against because of your age.
+An employee can claim age discrimination at any point if they feel they have been discriminated against because of their age.
 It does not matter how big or small the company is either, they still have to abide by the legislation.

 What is Age Discrimination